-A. Borrowing and Call-Up of Players.

-- 1. Prior to the start of the season, each manager at AAA, AA, and A levels shall provide his/her League Director and the Player Agent with the names and phone numbers of players capable of competing at the next higher level.
-The League Director and/or Player Agent will assemble these into a "call-up roster" and provide the results to the League Director for the next highest level of play in the same league (e.g., the AA American "call-up roster" is to be provided to the AAA American League Director), who in turn will provide "call-up roster" to his/her managers. - 2.
-A manager needing a player shall notify his / her League Director(LD), Player Agent and all managers from the call up list via email.
+- A. Borrowing and Call-Up of Players. - Prior to the start of the season, each manager at AAA, AA, and A levels shall provide his/her League Director and the Player Agent with the names and phone numbers of players capable of competing at the next higher level.
+The League Director and/or Player Agent will assemble these into a "call-up roster" and provide the results to the League Director for the next highest level of play. - 2.
+A manager at the Majors, AAA, or AA level needing a player shall notify his / her League Director(LD), Player Agent and all managers from the call up list via email.
+Borrowing of players at these levels is no longer permitted.
 The LD, with the help of the Player Agent, will respond to all in the email and provide a list of eligible players for call up.
 A manager needing a player shall contact only the players identified by the LD on the list of eligible players.
 The LD will attempt to let as many players play at the next level to avoid managers selecting the same player.
-All players borrowed at Majors, AAA and AA must come from the "call-up roster" of the same league (American or National) for that level.
+All players called-up at Majors, AAA and AA must come from the "call-up roster".
 Note: Players League Age 7 or 8 may not be called-up to from AAA to the AAA level and players League Age 9 may not be called-up from AAA to the Majors level.

-Players borrowed at A, T-Ball, and 5T may be selected from any other team of either league within their respective level and is managed solely at the discretion of the League Director.
+Borrowing players at the 1A, T-Ball and 5T levels: At the A, T-Ball and 5T levels, players are borrowed and may be selected from any other team within their respective level and is managed solely at the discretion of the League Director.
+See section in local rules on A, T-Ball, and 5T "for defensive purposes only."

 - Managers should call-up players (see item 4 below) to bring their rosters to 9 players, preferably 10 players, but no more than 11 players are available at the start of each game. - 4.
-All Levels Calling Up Players Before the Start of a Game If a team fails to call-up sufficient players so that a roster of at least 10 players is available at the start of each game (or re-start of a suspended game at a later date), and then that team subsequently falls below nine players so that the game cannot continue, without a justifiable reason by the manager, the Board of Directors may rule that the team's inability to play is a forfeit. - 5.
-Borrowing Players Once the Game Has Started
+All Levels Calling Up Players Before the Start of a Game This year teams can start play with at least 8 players.
+If a team fails to call-up sufficient players so that a roster of at least 10 players is available at the start of each game (or re-start of a suspended game at a later date), and then that team subsequently falls below 9 players the game will continue with eight players.
+Should the number of available players fall below eight players, the game will not continue and without a justifiable reason by the manager, the Board of Directors may rule that the team's inability to play is a forfeit. - 5.
+Loss of Players Once the Game Has Started